Phosphate binder use

 Common side effects include:

-• Bloating, diarrhea, or constipation.
+• Bloating, diarrhea, or constipation and other gastrointestinal discomforts.

 • Calcium-containing drugs may cause hypercalcemia or vascular calcification.